raymondborel/raymondborel/README.md

 ### Hi Everyone! 👋

 - 🔭 I’m currently working on full stack Capstone Project!
-- 👯 I’m looking to collaborate on anhything I can contribute to!
+- 👯 I’m looking to collaborate on anything I can contribute to!
 - 🤔 I’m looking for help with technical interview prep!
 - 💬 Ask me about anything, I love meeting new people!
 - 📫 How to reach me: LinkedIn www.linkedin.com/in/raymondborel